yihui/yihui.org/content/tinytex/_index.md

 TinyTeX only provides an installation script that downloads and installs TeX Live over the network.
 It may take a couple of minutes, depending on your network speed.
 Before you install TinyTeX, I recommend that _you uninstall your existing LaTeX distribution_.
 Currently TinyTeX works best for R users.
 Other users can use it, too (it is just that missing LaTeX packages won't be automatically installed).

+Installing or running TinyTeX _does not_ require admin privileges, which means you no longer need `sudo` or your IT.
+You can even run TinyTeX from a Flash drive.

 ## For R Users

 Installing and maintaining TinyTeX is easy for R users, since [the R package **tinytex**](/tinytex/r/) has provided wrapper functions (N.B. the lowercase and bold **tinytex** means _the R package_, and the camel-case TinyTeX means _the LaTeX distribution_).
 You can use **tinytex** to install TinyTeX: